Welcome to Aperture Priority NZ

 Aperture Priority NZ is a collection of photographs and stories by New Zealand photographer Rick Harvey

-I’m Rick Harvey – an amateur photographer living in Invercargill, New Zealand.
+I’m Rick Harvey, not an award winning photographer living in Invercargill, New Zealand.

 Apparently, every website or blog should have an “About” page – so here is mine.